-Cole slaw is another great salad that goes great with the fried chicken or ham.
+Cole slaw is another great salad that works perfectly with the fried chicken or ham.
 It’s cool, delicious, and an at least somewhat healthy addition to your picnic!

-Pasta salads are my favorite thing to take on a picnic.
+Pasta salads are my favorite portable summer fun food to take on a picnic.
 There are also endless ways to prepare it.
 From tri-colored spirals topped with Italian dressing to elbow macaroni with cheese, vegetables and mayonnaise, the kind of pasta salad you make is limited only by your taste buds and imagination.

 Another favorite is the one Aunt Dot used to make.
 Traditionally it was called ‘Dot’s Macaroni Salad’, but since it has cubes of cheese in it, I call it ‘Mac (and cheese!)
 Salad.
 It is easy to make, cool and delicious!